Made For Purchasing Managers

 THE TERMS YOU NEED TO KNOW

-Knowing the terminology is your best bet at getting the right materials for your customer’s project.
+Knowing the terminology is your best bet for getting the right materials for your customer’s project.
 For some, this might be old news.
 But, if you need to learn or would like a refresher, we’ve created a glossary that will help just about anybody get up to speed in the metal materials industry.

 AISI